jack1362/Wordleee/README.md

 which was originally published by The New York Times.
 It uses OOP and the Pygame library\n for rendering the interface.\n\n

-Gameplay:\n
+Gameplay:

-  Players attempt to guess a randomly selected five letter word within five attempts.\n After each guess, the game provides fedback by color-coding letters\n
+  Players attempt to guess a randomly selected five letter word within five attempts.
+  After each guess, the game provides fedback by color-coding letters\n
     - Green: Correct letter in correct position\n
     - Correct letter in wrong position\n